ZILtoid1991/pixelperfectengine/docs/manual_new.md

 The function `pixelperfectengine.graphics.layers.base.Layer.addBitmapSource` can be used for adding a spritesheet to a sprite layer. `pixelperfectengine.graphics.layer.base.Layer.removeBitmapSource` removes said sprite sheet. `pixelperfectengine.graphics.layer.base.Layer.addTextureSource_GL` adds a texture directly, which can even be a framebuffer.

 Function `pixelperfectengine.graphics.layers.interfaces.ISpriteLayer.createSpriteMaterial` can create a sprite material from a sheet, while `pixelperfectengine.graphics.layers.interfaces.ISpriteLayer.removeSpriteMaterial` removes said material without removing any associated sprites.

+## Sprite manipulation

+(NOTE TO SELF: Insert graphic here depicting sprite manipulations in some way of form)

+In the engine sprites can be:
+1) Moved
+2) Rotated
+3) Mirrored
+4) Stretched
+5) Recolored in various ways
+6) Its material be replaced for e.g. animations

+### Position-based transformations

+Each sprite has four corners to define its positions.

+Moving them all in once will move the sprite without applying any other translations.

+However, we can also apply other affine transformations on the `pixelperfectengine.graphics.common.Quad` type using its helper functions, or even directly.

+#### Pseudoquad limitations

+The engine is using two triangles to create a quad, which makes it so that when only one corner is being pulled, it does not represent actual quad behaviors in that case, and depending on corner, it might only affect a portion of the underlying bitmap.
+It also cannot do the "quad twisting" effect at all.

+### Color transformations

+Sprites can be palette swapped and color math can be applied to them, see chapter "Palettes and color math" for more information on the topic.

 # Colllisions